academic-moodle-cooperation/moodle-mod_organizer/README.md

 * Log into Moodle as administrator.

 * Open the administration area (http://your-moodle-site/admin) to start the installation automatically.

-Admin Settings
+Privacy API
 --------------

-As an administrator you can set the default values instance-wide on the settings page for administrators in the organizer module:

-* Best grade (text field)
-* E-mail notification (drop down)
-* Send a summary of events (drop down)
-* Final deadline (drop down)
-* Relative deadline (drop down)
+The plugin fully implements the Moodle Privacy API.

 Documentation
 -------------